10 great places to see indie bands in Montréal

 Jamie O'Meara

-Jamie O'Meara is Editor-in-Chief at C2 Montréal and the former Editor-in-Chief of alt-weekly newspaper HOUR Magazine.
+Jamie O'Meara was the Editor-in-Chief at C2 Montréal and the former Editor-in-Chief of alt-weekly newspaper HOUR Magazine.

 La Sala Rossa With its Spanish-community-hall-meets-high-school-prom-type vibe, Sala Rossa is without a doubt unique.
-And also without a doubt one of the best, and most beloved, indie venues in the city.
-The high stage affords good sightlines, the back bar keeps the focus on the action up front and anyone of note in Montréal’s music scene will have graced its stage at least once.
+And also without a doubt, one of the best, and most beloved, indie venues in the city.
+The high stage affords good sightlines, the back bar keeps the focus on the action up front and anyone of note in Montréal’s music scene (and beyond) will have graced its stage at least once.

 For the people

 Casa Del Popolo Directly across the street from sister venue Sala Rossa, Casa Del Popolo (founded by Godspeed You!
 Black Emperor bassist Mauro Pezzente and wife Kiva Stimac) was where Arcade Fire first started drafting their army of fans.
+From incendiary indie to adventurous experimental, Casa is a gold mine when it comes to music exploration.
 A cozy café/bar side complements the always-busy showroom, and the leafy rear terrasse is a summer night’s dream.

 Punks don’t bend, they ascend